x186k/deadsfu.com/azure.container.cli/readme.md

 <!-- omit in toc -->
-## DeadSFU OBS Streaming from Azure Container using CLI -- Q4/2021
+## DeadSFU OBS Streaming from Azure Container using CLI
+_Posted Q4 2021_

 - [What You Will Learn](#what-you-will-learn)